OKTA Investors Have Opportunity to Lead Okta, Inc. Securities Fraud Lawsuit

-LOS ANGELES, June 1, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Okta, Inc. ("Okta" or the "Company") OKTA.
+LOS ANGELES, June 13, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Okta, Inc. ("Okta" or the "Company") OKTA.

 Class Period: March 5, 2021 – March 22, 2022